 In his first year at Hull FC, way back in 2004, Whiting was Super League’s Young Player of the Year and throughout his career with the Airlie Birds, certainly nurtured that young potential.

-He triumphed through two serious injuries in 2008 which would have crumbled lesser players, and returned, albeit with a lot of forearm strapping, a lot stronger.
+He triumphed through two serious injuries in 2008 which would have crumbled lesser players, and returned, all be it with a lot of forearm strapping, a lot stronger.

 As Whiting’s age grew older, so did his maturity.
-He played 253 times for Hull FC, crossing for 76 tries, and is considered by many fans a modern day legend.
+He played 253 times for Hull FC, crossing for 76 tries, and is considered by many fans as the one of the best players of the modern era.